 \subsection{Model Robustness}

-We classify model robustness in two ways; the model must be able to handle changes in atmospheric conditions and to adapt to dimmer sources.
-Throughout the previous section, we have presented results showing how model predictions perform when we change the magnitude, and as expected brighter sources provide more photons to reduce error in modal predictions.
+We classify model robustness in two ways; the model must be able to handle changes in atmospheric conditions and adapt to dimmer sources.
+Throughout the previous section, we have presented results showing how model reconstructions perform when we change the magnitude, and as expected, brighter sources provide more photons to reduce error in modal reconstructions.
 We now turn to robustness versus the statistical characteristics of the measured wavefronts.